-If you have never seen the floats up close, you gotta try to go.
+If you have never seen the floats up close, you gotta try and go.
 You may think they are beautiful on the television, but seeing them up close is an experience in itself.
 They are absolutely AMAZING in person!!!!!
 The craftsmanship and detail that goes into making them is breathtaking.
-The flowers are vibrant and fragrant.....and they are enormous!
+From thousands of roses to carnations and seeds - these flower decorated floats are vibrant, fragrant and enormous!
 Plus, there are so many floats to see.

-Tips on Visiting the Tournament of Roses Parade Floats
+Tips on Visiting the 134th Rose Parade Floats

 How can I see the Rose Parade Floats Up Close after the Parade is over?